ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 >    `Ar s (X × Y) ≅ Ar s X × Arr s Y` (so this is pointed cartesian functor), but this is neither
 >    this is a matter of aesthetics :)

-Sure, I agree, but we use `zipWith` in the code and do not really use the iso.
+Sure, I agree, but we use `zipWith` in the code and we do not really use the iso.

 >  - 130: this is another "X is just Y" of the highest order, but I suppose one can remark that `nest`
 >    and `unnest` ensure that `Ar - X` is a monoidal functor from `Shape` to `Type → Type` (with the